-According to the National Centers for Disease Control and Prevention (CDC) in 2010, 94% of Lyme disease cases were reported from 12 states, Massachusetts being one of them.
-The Massachusetts Department of Public Health reports of Lyme disease have risen for most of the past decade across Massachusetts, most dramatically in communities west of Boston.
-Statewide, there were 4,116 confirmed cases in 2008 and 4,061 in 2009, and the number dropped off sharply in 2010, with 2,627 confirmed cases due to the hot and dry summer, which took a toll on the tick population.
+According to the National Centers for Disease Control and Prevention (CDC) in 2011, 96% of Lyme disease cases were reported from 13 states, Massachusetts being one of them.
+The Massachusetts Department of Public Health (MDPH) reports of Lyme disease have risen for most of the past decade across Massachusetts.
+Statewide, there were 3,342 confirmed and 1,708 probable Lyme disease cases were reported in Massachusetts in 2012, representing a 19% increase over the number of probable and confirmed cases reported in 2011.

 Once the tick is removed, you should dispose of it and wash the area of the bite and your hands with warm soapy water.
 Don’t worry about mouth parts remaining embedded.
 These will not cause harm and cannot transmit disease.
-The body will expel these parts in a few days.
-Digging to remove them can cause more injury.
+The body will expel these parts in a few days and they do not need removal.

 “In the case of a tick bite, watch for early symptoms of tick-borne disease,” said Dr. Gerstein.
 “These include headaches, lethargy, fever, chills, muscle and joint aches, a stiff neck, and most importantly an expanding, circular or oval area of redness at least 1-2 inches in diameter around the area of the bite.
 Small areas of redness around a tick bite are common and not an indication of Lyme disease if they do not expand.”